yashvakil/NLPCosmosQA/README.md

 4. Modified the code and Run Distilbert model and saved results in Result folder.
 5. Now understand the logic behind using multiway attention model provided in [CosmosQA](https://arxiv.org/abs/1909.00277) and plan to implement it with more advanced models.

+#### Avatar Jaykrushna :
 ### Basic analysis and Literature Review
+1. Read the paper of [CosmosQA](https://arxiv.org/abs/1909.00277) to learn more about the dataset and [BERT](https://arxiv.org/abs/1810.04805) to get a ground level understanding of the BERT model.
+2. Ran the Bert base code given in the project resources to understand the implementation of BERT.
+3. Explored a new possibility of Implementing K adapters in the Bert Pretrained Model by reading the K-Adapters Model.
+4. Tried to run the DistilBert code on local system but due to system limitations could not get the code to work.
+5. Ran the DistilBERT code on Google Colab with different settings.
+6. Trying to implement RoBerta on Google Colab.

 COSMOS QA: Machine Reading Comprehension with Contextual Commonsense Reasoning